IMI Kolkata

 International Management Institute (IMI) Kolkata is a private business school located in Kolkata, India.
 It was founded in 2010.
 The Institute started its operation in 2011 with its flagship Post Graduate Diploma in Management Programme accredited by the National Board of Accreditation (NBA).
 The first group of students at IMI Kolkata graduated in the year 2013.
 Campus placements at IMI Kolkata increased in the year 2014.
 In 2017, the Institute obtained the approval from All India Council for Technical Education to launch the Fellow Programme in Management (FPM), a Ph.D. level programme.
 IMI Kolkata's two-year full time PGDM programme is also accorded equivalence with Master of Business Administration (MBA) Degree by the Association of Indian Universities (AIU).

 History

-IMI Kolkata belongs to the IMI family of B-Schools in India.
-IMI came up with its first campus at New Delhi in the year 1981.
+IMI Kolkata belongs to the IMI family of B-Schools in India, starting in New Delhi in 1981.
 IMI New Delhi was established in collaboration with IMI Geneva (now IMD Lausanne) and is the first corporate sponsored B-school in India.
-During its inception, the institute was backed by the support of large companies such as RPG Enterprises, Nestle, ITC, SAIL, Tata Chemicals, BOC and Williamson Magor.
+During its inception, the institute was backed by the support of large companies including RPG Enterprises, Nestle, ITC, SAIL, Tata Chemicals, BOC and Williamson Magor.
 In 2010 the RP-Sanjiv Goenka group opened two more campuses in Kolkata and Bhubaneswar.